magdalazari/lgm_mutualism/README.md

 2) Covariance matrix is not positive for all 6 domains We tried: including only complete cases, removing domains (if we remove wm and pattern they seem okay)

+I fixed the slope variance in 0 and then 1 for 1 task and the model with the freely estimated is significantly better in both cases (within task) freely estimated slope variance is better for all tasks (that means there is meaningful interindividual differences in trajectories across cognitive tasks)